beyond-the-cloud-dev/soql-lib/website/docs/features/fls.md

 }
 ```

-The object permissions, field-level permissions are forced, but sharing rules are ignored.
+The object permissions and field-level permissions are enforced, but sharing rules are ignored.

 ```apex
 public without sharing class ExampleController {